mdispirito/my-data-platform/README.md

 Sample data collection
 - [x] Set up nba_api and start pulling some data and writing to the console
-- [ ] Set up a localstack S3 environment with Docker
+- [x] Set up a localstack S3 environment with Docker
+- [ ] Add a simple frontend to interact with the platform in the browser

 Ingestion
 - [ ] Hook the data ingestion up to the local s3 bucket